 As an arranger, Erik has written pieces for a variety of brass ensembles, specializing in works for trombone choir and mixed low brass.
 His arrangements have been commissioned and performed by professional organizations including the Cramer Trombone Choir (Professor Trombone Choir of the International Trombone Festival), Cleveland Trombone Seminar, Interlochen Arts Camp Faculty Brass Ensemble, Nittany Trombone Quartet, St. Louis Low Brass Collective, Washington Trombone Ensemble, Nitzan Haroz [Philadelphia Orchestra], Paul Pollard [Metropolitan Opera Orchestra], as well as collegiate ensembles at: Baylor University, Curtis Institute of Music, Eastman School of Music, Florida State University, Henderson State University, Indiana University of Pennsylvania, Ithaca College, Pennsylvania State University, University of Alabama, University of Colorado-Boulder, University of Florida, and more.

 Erik earned a Doctor of Music from Florida State University, Master of Music from Baylor University, and a Bachelor of Music Education from Pennsylvania State University.
 His primary teachers include John Drew, Brent Phillips, and Mark Lusk, and Grant Moore II with additional instruction from Brian Hecht, Gerry Pagano, John Kitzman, Lee Rogers, Paul Ebbers, and Jan Kagarice.
-He is a member of the International Trombone Association, College Music Society, and Pi Kappa Lambda National Music Honor Society and is an artist-clinician for the Edwards Instruments Co.
+He is a member of the League of American Orchestras, International Trombone Association, Pi Kappa Lambda National Music Honor Society and is an artist-clinician for the Edwards Instruments Co.

 Edwards Instruments - Artist Page